DarrenKirby/builds/README.md

 modules: [requests](https://pypi.org/project/requests/)
 to download packages, and [tqdm](https://pypi.org/project/tqdm/) for a nice download progress bar.

-Although it is theroretically possible, I have not designed *builds* to take the place of a proper, operating system-wide package management system.
+Although it is theoretically possible, I have not designed *builds* to take the place of a proper, operating system-wide package management system, outside an LFS/BLFS system.
 Rather than managing all software for a particular system, *builds* is best suited to managing a specific subset of packages, collected for a specific purpose.
 For example, collectively managing all the packages required for a Python data-science ecosystem.
-Or perhaps for managing a development/testing environment for some custom software and its dependancies.
-Maybe you like having the bleeding-edge versions of a few packages and your OS delivers stable packages from a few versions back.
+Or perhaps for managing a development/testing environment for some custom software and its dependencies.
+Or for keeping a collection of bleeding-edge versions of some favourite packages separate from the stable base packages offered by your operating system.

 There are two different methods for installing *builds*:

-The first is a system-wide install, which will install all software to the usual locations in the live filesystem.
-This type of install will therefore require root, or otherwise priveliged access to the system.
+The first is a system-wide install, which will install all software to the usual locations in the live file system.
+This type of install will therefore require root, or otherwise privileged access to the system.

 The second method is a segregated user install.
 This method will install the software and associated files to a directory of the user's choosing, presumably, somewhere within their home directory.
-This does not require priveliged access.
+This does not require privileged access.

 While it should be possible to have a single system-wide and multiple user installations of *builds* on the same